Setting up a Smart Home - How to Update Clipsal Wiser (Zigbee) Without the Hub

 More of my overall thoughts on the Clipsal Wiser products are here.

-Short answer: No. You need to update them.
+A) Short answer: No. You need to update the hardware before it works reliably.
 The powerpoints in particular shouldn’t be trusted, as out of the box (the 1.0.0 version) they switch off by themselves randomly (aka haunted, as my wife describes the behaviour).

 Slightly longer answer: Even the iOS app is a rebadged TuYa app, the same as described for Positivo’s smart home gear here.

-It appears so.
+A) It appears so.
 You can see what the mobile app sends using MITMProxy.
 Concerningly, much of it is not only over HTTPS, but then encrypted with AES so we have little insight into the data shared.
 MITMProxy shows that it regularly reports your location, for example.
+Location, of course, is useful for automation, but all data can be put to dual purpose…

 Updating Your Wiser Switches, Powerpoints, and Pucks

-Why? - Stop pushing buttons twice and make the powerpoints reliable
+Stop pushing buttons twice, and make your powerpoints reliable

 There is some discussion on the internet that Clipsal/Schneider Electric failed to implement state correctly in early firmware versions of Wiser products.
 This requires an update if you don’t want to have to press a switch twice the first time after controlling something via a Zigbee command.